fastly/compute-js-opentelemetry/src/opentelemetry-instrumentation-fastly-compute-js/README.md

-# OpenTelemetry Fastly Compute@Edge instrumentation
+# OpenTelemetry Fastly Compute@Edge Lifecycle instrumentation

 This module provides instrumentations that generate traces for the Compute@Edge JavaScript application lifecycle.